-Large extensions of wild environments, such as lakes, rivers, wetlands, marshlands, grasslands, savannahs, forests, gallery forests, palm groves and submerged meadows, alternate in different proportions and surprises with amazing different landscapes.
+Large extensions of wild environments, such as lakes, rivers, wetlands, marshlands, grasslands, savannahs, forests, gallery forests, palm groves, and submerged meadows, alternate in different proportions and surprise with amazingly diverse landscapes.

-The best way to get closer to the amazing species that inhabit this natural wonder is by boat, together with a specialized guide, who will show you the richest spots in wildlife while explaining to you all you need to know about the area.
+The best way to get closer to the unique species that inhabit this natural wonder is by boat.
+Navigate with a specialized guide who will show you the wealthiest spots in wildlife while explaining all you need to know about the area.

 Exclusive Expedition to the Esteros del Iberá and discover its flora and fauna! by @hotelpuertovallear